A few years back, I received an unexpected knock on the door late one Friday afternoon.

 - Participating in sports where you could easily injure others (skiing, surfing, hunting, etc.).

-The good news is acquiring umbrella insurance is relatively easy.
+The good news is acquiring excess liability insurance is relatively easy.
 Odds are high your existing homeowners/renters and/or auto insurance carrier can add an umbrella policy on top of your existing coverage.
 And, as mentioned previously, you may receive a multi-policy discount from your carrier.

 Just pick up the phone and ask.